Nador (caste): History

 Historically, the Uttara Kannada district was known as Ankola Province before the period of British rule.
 A Sheila Inscription in the village of Bhavikeri, Ankola was inscribed in the period of the Vijayanagara Empire under King Bukkarayana (period of 1362 AD).
-Nador trained as cavalry in this region.
-After the fall of the Vijayanagara Empire from the war of 1565, the fort of Ankola was ruled by the Jain Queen of Gerusopa.
+Nador people were trained as cavalry in this region.
 During this period the Portuguese invaded the coastal belt and were successfully confronted by Queen Chennabhairadevi of Gerusoppe.
-Nadavaru joined as a soldiers, And for the loyalty of the Swami, the Jain queen Channabhairadevi made the Nadavaru highest military leader in the Gerusoppe Empire Army.
+Nadavaru joined her as soldiers, and for their loyalty, Channabhairadevi made the Nadavaru the highest military leaders in the Gerusoppe Empire Army.

 Queen Chennabhairadevi and Nadavaru / Nadava / Nador.
 The Uttara Kannada district was known as Ankola Province before the British rule.
 Sheila Inscription in the village of Bhavikeri, Ankola was inscribed in the Vijayanagara Empire King Bukkarayana period of 1362 AD, which is said to be the Ankola Nadu region, which was a Vijayanagara period.
 Nadavaru trained cavalry in Ankola's Jamagod.
 He was an Army Commander of the Nadavara Community in the Karnataka Coastal Region Vijayanagar Empire Cavalry.
 After the fall of the Vijayanagara Empire from the war of 1565, the fort of Ankola was ruled by the Jain Queen of Gerusopa.
 During this period the Portuguese invaded the coastal belt and were successfully confronted by Queen Chennabhairadevi of Gerusoppe.
 After the fall of Vijayanagara, Jain queen Channabhairadevi, Nadavaru originally belonged to the Jain community.